 At the end of this course you will have acquired an overall knowledge of these important topics: overview of the HIDTA Program and Office of National Drug Policy, the Executive Board and it function, fiscal management, managing the intelligence center and annual reporting requirements.

 Approval by HIDTA Directors is required for attendance.

-WebPMP training involves hands-on interaction with a training simulator designed to capture and consolidate the performance of each HIDTA and its initiatives.
+WebPMP training involves hands-on interaction with a training system designed to capture and consolidate the performance of each HIDTA and its initiatives.
 Designed by the Washington/Baltimore HIDTA, the WebPMP software is divided into sections addressing the structure, mission, activities and accomplishments of the Enforcement, Intelligence, Support and Management and Coordination initiatives.

-During the training, participant will be guided through the intricate web pages which compose the program and are instructed and will practice entering data, consolidating data into reports and migrating the statistics into the various performance documents required by HIDTA Program Policy.
+During the training, participants will be guided through the intricate web pages which compose the program and are instructed and will practice entering data, consolidating data into reports and migrating the statistics into the various performance documents required by HIDTA Program Policy.

-Class participants should be familiar with the Performance Management Process in concept and the definitions associated with the Process.
 This course is geared to HIDTA participants who will be responsible for entering performance data for the HIDTA initiatives, personnel responsible for updating the progress of each initiative towards established goals and HIDTA personnel responsible for running reports and migrating data into the required HIDTA Program Policy documents.

 Two roles exist in the WebPMP Program: HIDTA Administrators and Initiative Users.
 Administrators will be able to create initiatives and initiative accounts, update the HIDTA data, create the Annual Report for the HIDTA, and record the HIDTA-wide performance goals.